Thesis

 LIMIT 100;

-Understanding a data model properly pays dividends over an dover in query time; Trilogy makes this 'proper' understanding something that can be reused and shared.
+Understanding a data model properly pays dividends over and over in query time; Trilogy makes this 'proper' understanding something that can be reused and shared.

 "Better" SQL